Della

 I’ll never know unless I try…

 “There’s the Delta sign,” her mother exclaimed as her dad drove through the busy airport departure drop-off area.
+“I wish Christina could have accompanied us to see you off, but she has multiple appearances this weekend out of town.”

-Mom, Della thought wearily, I’m twenty-five, not fifteen.
+Mom, Della thought wearily.
+I’m twenty-five, not fifteen.
 I know enough to watch my stuff.

-Reaching down, she pulled a sheet of paper from her carryon and unfolded it, reading it for the umpteenth time with the same nervous excitement and anticipation she had the day she’d received it.
+Reaching down, she pulled a sheet of paper from her carry-on and unfolded it, reading it for the umpteenth time with the same nervous excitement and anticipation she had the day she’d received it.

 From: lcbrown@edo.ei.gov

-Friday, January 10th
+Friday, February 10th

-Please accept my sincere congratulations and do not hesitate to contact me if you have any questions!
+Please accept my sincere congratulations, and do not hesitate to contact me if you have any questions!

 All my best,